Andoni44/iOS-MVP-with-POP-example/README.md

 # iOS-MVP-with-POP-example
-An example of MVP using protocol oriented programming
+This example takes base code from https://github.com/farabi/MVPExample and protocol oriented programming is added.